pivotal/docs-tap/getting-started.md

 This use case is identical to [use case 1](#services-journey-use-case-1), but rather than installing and running the RabbitMQ Cluster Kubernetes Operator on the same cluster as Tanzu Application Platform, we install and run it on an entirely separate dedicated services cluster.
-There are several reasons why you will benefit from this use case:
+There are several reasons why you want to implement this use case:

 - **Dedicated cluster requirements for Workload or Service clusters:** service clusters, for instance, might need access to more powerful SSDs.